-Delectable orbs of goat cheese coated in a tempting assortment of spicy and nut flavorings.
+Goat cheese coated in a tempting assortment of spicy and nut flavorings

 1. La Thuile (center town) 2.
 Inside La Maison du Fromage 3.
 Arnad le Vieux salami

 4. Tegole 5.
 Pan ner (black bread) on a rastrelliere 6.
 Capriolo - a soft cheese made w/cow & goat milk

 ...and then there's chocolate